dsyme/fsfoundation/guides/cloud/index.md

  * [FSharp.AWS.DynamoDB](https://github.com/fsprojects/FSharp.AWS.DynamoDB#fsharpawsdynamodb) - an F# wrapper over the standard Amazon.DynamoDB library which allows you to represent table items using F# records and perform updates, queries and scans using F# quotation expressions

-### Scalable Data Programming
+### Scalable Data Programming and Messaging

-F# can be used with many scalable data-storage systems.
+F# can be used with many scalable data-storage and messaging systems.
 Some are accessible via the Cloud SDKs outlined above.
+This section lists resources for some of the systems that can be used with F#.

 #### Apache Spark